ibm-cloud-docs/ibm-spectrum-lsf/accessing-rest-api-curl.md

 # Accessing REST API calls with `curl`
 {: #access-rest-api-calls-curl}

-IBM Spectrum LSF Application Center provides standard RESTful web services for application submission, data management, job information query, job actions, and more.
-The LSF Applicationn Center web service API can be integrated with many languages and methods.
+{{site.data.keyword.spectrum_full_notm}} Application Center provides standard RESTful web services for application submission, data management, job information query, job actions, and more.
+The LSF Application Center web service API can be integrated with many languages and methods.
 This example shows how to access the LSF Application Center REST API calls by using [`curl`](https://www.ibm.com/docs/en/slac/10.2.0?topic=reference-jobs){: external}.
 {: shortdesc}

 ## Before you begin